-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grades BC including at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.
+- BTEC Level 3 Subsidiary Diploma D in a related subject, with A-levels grades BC including at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE.

 - International Baccalaureate Diploma 29 points including 5 at Higher Level in one of the following subjects; Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.